 Roasted Tomato Salsa

 Utterly addictive, this bright and spicy salsa combines vine-ripened tomatoes, onions, garlic, Serrano chiles, cilantro and fresh lime.
 Unlike most salsas, which are raw, the vegetables in this recipe are roasted — a technique that intensifies the flavor of the tomatoes, mellows the onions and garlic, and adds a light touch of smokiness.
-It is hands down my favorite salsa recipe and it couldn’t be easier to make.
+It is hands down my favorite salsa recipe and couldn’t be easier to make.

 Begin by tossing the quartered tomatoes (I don’t even bother coring them), onion wedges, garlic and whole Serrano peppers with the vegetable oil directly on a baking sheet.